rudransh61/NextGenCSS-/README.md

   ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 </div>

+You can change the utility name as you want in a simple click for team....
+# Now no need to learn any name of classes and check documentation

 This is a fast easy CSS framework for your next project .
 It will provide a bunch of features to fast your development process and make writing CSS fast !!!